AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/Retrieve the online status of the client.md

 2. Service applications subscribe to this type of notifications.

     Use the topic created in [step 1](#li_p5g_4qs_qnj) to receive the online and offline events of the target client.
-For information about how to receive messages from AliwareMQ for RocketMQ, see [Subscribe to messages](https://help.aliyun.com/document_detail/29551.html?spm=a2c4g.11186623.2.17.b6d83bcdcXvtmD).
+For information about how to receive messages from MQ, see [Subscribe to messages](https://help.aliyun.com/document_detail/29551.html?spm=a2c4g.11186623.2.17.b6d83bcdcXvtmD).

-    The event type is included in a RocketMQ message tag, indicating whether it is an online or offline event.
+    The event type is included in an MQ message tag, indicating whether it is an online or offline event.
 The data format is as follows:

     `RocketMQ Tag: connect/disconnect/tcpclean`